 "We always enjoyed watching the girls play, but the atmosphere in the past year has brought so much more excitement and joy to the game,” says Niamh.

-Some people joined more recently - and are a big part of that passion and family feel in the fanbase.
+Some people joined in later in life - and are a big part of that passion and family feel in the fanbase.

 Oliver started following Arsenal Women a couple of seasons ago, having only followed the Lionesses before.
 In 2019, an invite to join a friend for a trip to Borehamwood cropped up - and now Oliver rarely misses a game.